jeffpar/mandelbot/README.md

 and an excuse to learn some new things, including how to use (and possibly modify) the [BigNumber](https://github.com/jeffpar/bignumber.js) JavaScript library.

+If you're just here to see the JavaScript code that calculates which numbers are in the Mandelbrot set and graphs them, that's in [src/mandelbot.js](src/mandelbot.js).
+An assortment of old Pascal, C, and 8088 assembly-language code that I wrote over 30 years ago has also been in archived in [src/old](src/old/).

 Installation
 ------------